-Heuristic 13 - Support a sense of meaningful connection to others
+3.4.1.
+Heuristic 13 - support a sense of meaningful connection to others

-Definition: Support experiences of caring connection and significance to close others.
+3.4.1.1.
+Definition.
+Support experiences of warm connection and closeness to others.

-Rationale: Meaningful connection to others involves feeling significant to and caring for others.
+3.4.1.2.
+Rationale.
+Relatedness involves feeling meaningfully connected to others.
 Social features can provide support for this connection but have ramifications that need to be thought through, tested, and made customisable in order to ensure support for genuine relatedness and other psychological needs.
 For example, studies on Facebook show that directed communication has more positive psychological impact while mere browsing can be negative (Burke et al., 2010).
 Insights like these, which shed more nuanced light on digital social interaction, can inform design - in this case by suggesting "potential design enhancements for fostering communication over passive engagement." (ibid).
-Moreover, competition can be motivating or relatedness-frustrating (even feeding aggression)(Adachi & Willoughby, 2011).
+Similarly, competition can be either motivating or disconnecting (at worst, it can even feed aggression(Adachi & Willoughby, 2011).
 Therefore, the addition of social features must always be carefully assessed.
 On the flip side, technologies can support deeper social connection without social features at all.
-An effective gratitude journal or mindfulness app, for instance, can foster reflection or mindful attention that enhances a person's sense of connection with others without requiring technologymediated contact.
+An effective gratitude journal or mindfulness app, for instance, can foster reflection or mindful attention that enhances a person's sense of connection with others without requiring technology-mediated contact.
 Finally, meaningful connection need not be limited to other humans.
 SDT research has demonstrated that contact with nature is both conducive to, and directly fulfilling of, our need for relatedness (Ryan & Deci, 2017, p.
 265).
 Exposure to nature has a positive effect on autonomy as well and promotes prosocial behaviour and "a focus on intrinsic values for social relationships and community rather than on personal gain" (even just natural imagery or potted plants have produced results, although more immersion is better).